+(2) All civilian complaints filed with other offices within the city authorized to accept civilian complaints, including the Police Department, shall be immediately referred to the Director [for investigation]; and

+(3) Mediation should be the first option for resolution of civilian police complaints.
+Mediators should be independent of the CPOA, APD, and the city, and should not be

-- considered appropriate for certain complaints.
-If all parties involved reach an agreement, the mediation is considered successful and no investigation will occur; and - (4) The Director shall monitor all claims of officer involved shootings and serious uses of force.
+(4) The Director shall monitor all claims of officer involved shootings and serious uses of force.
 No APD related settlements in excess of \$25,000 shall be made for claims without the knowledge of the Director.
-The Director shall be an ex-officio member of the Claims Review Board; and - 8 (5) All investigations shall be thorough, objective, fair, 9 impartial, and free from political influence; and - (6) The Director shall maintain and compile all information necessary to satisfy the CPOA's semi-annual written reporting requirements in § 9-4-1-10; and - (7) If at any point during an investigation the investigator determines that there may have been criminal conduct by any APD personnel, the investigator shall immediately notify the APD Internal Affairs Bureau commanding officer and transfer the administrative investigation to the Internal Affairs Bureau.
-The CPOA may review the IA investigation and continue processing the complaint at any time upon the conclusion of any criminal proceeding. - (D) The Director shall have access to any Police Department information or documents that are relevant to a civilian's complaint, or to an issue which is ongoing at the CPOA. - (E) The Administrative Office shall staff, coordinate and provide technical support for all scheduled Board meetings, publicize all findings and reports, recommendations, and/or suggested policy changes. - (F) The Director[, or the Director's designee,] shall play an active public role in the community, and whenever possible, provide appropriate outreach to the community, publicize the civilian complaint process, and identify locations within the community that are suitable for civilians to file complaints in a non-police environment. - (G) The Director shall be provided the necessary professional and/or clerical employees for the effective staffing of the Administrative Office, and shall prescribe the duties of these staff members.
-Such professional and
+The Director shall be an ex-officio member of the Claims Review Board; and

+(5) All investigations shall be thorough, objective, fair, impartial, and free from political influence; and

+(6) The Director shall maintain and compile all information necessary to satisfy the CPOA's semi-annual written reporting requirements in § 9-4-1-10; and

+(7) If at any point during an investigation the investigator determines that there may have been criminal conduct by any APD personnel, the investigator shall immediately notify the APD Internal Affairs Bureau commanding officer and transfer the administrative investigation to the Internal Affairs Bureau.
+The CPOA may review the IA investigation and continue processing the complaint at any time upon the conclusion of any criminal proceeding.

+(D) The Director shall have access to any Police Department information or documents that are relevant to a civilian's complaint, or to an issue which is ongoing at the CPOA.

+(E) The Administrative Office shall staff, coordinate and provide technical support for all scheduled Board meetings, publicize all findings and reports, recommendations, and/or suggested policy changes.

+(F) The Director[, or the Director's designee,] shall play an active public role in the community, and whenever possible, provide appropriate outreach to the community, publicize the civilian complaint process, and identify locations within the community that are suitable for civilians to file complaints in a non-police environment.

+(G) The Director shall be provided the necessary professional and/or clerical employees for the effective staffing of the Administrative Office, and shall prescribe the duties of these staff members.
+Such professional and clerical employees will be classified city employees.
+All CPOA staff with investigative duties shall be professional investigators trained in professional investigation techniques and practices.